fwilhe2/kalkulationsbogen-examples/accounts/README.md

 See [`accounts.json`](./accounts.json) for the actual example data.

-The generated spreadsheet contains the input data and additonally a sum and a diff row.
+The generated spreadsheet contains the input data and additionally a sum and a diff row.
 Sum and diff are not calculated in the js code, but are written as spreadsheet formula, so the spreadsheet software will calculate it on opening the file.